aap48/AO3/README.md

 9. Open Webstorm and create a new project to initialize Webstorm
 10. To make a new file hit Ctrl + N or File --> new file in the project you are in
 11. From there, you can start doing coding within your Webstorm text editor!

+**Git**
+1. Create a "repository" (project) with a git hosting tool (Github)

+2. Create a clone repository to your device

+3. Add a file to the repository and save or commit changes.

+4. Send or "push" the changes to the main branch

+5. Make changes to your file using any git-hosting tool and commit changes.

+**GitHub**
+1. Sign up or create an account for GitHub.
+2. Create a new repository by clicking the "+" in the upper corner.
+3. Choose new repository
+4. Make the new repository file and add a "readme" file ontop of it when creating the repository